|

 institutions across Canada.

-They operate a museum about the Catholic
+They operate a museum

-monastic life of the Ursuline order until Vatican II.
+1600s and the monastic life of the Ursuline order until Vatican II.

-In their chapel open to the public, you can see
+In their chapel open to

-the only authentic church interior dating from the French rule of Canada.
+the public, you can see the only authentic church interior dating from the

-Also, you discover original paintings confiscated by the French
+French rule of Canada.
+Also, you discover original paintings confiscated by

-Revolutionaries – the Desjardins Collection - and brought to
+the French Revolutionaries – the Desjardins Collection - and brought to

 Québec City around 1820, a concrete and artistic side effect of the